 The first time my ace-tracking paid off, delivering me a cupid’s arrow of ‘A’s strung together with a heart, I experienced an undeniable high.
 ‘Hit me,’ I cried, knowing that my chance of getting a 10 (all picture cards carry a value of 10 in blackjack) was five times higher than of getting any other card.
 As Kent instructed, I had put thousands of dollars on my box.
 I tingled with nervous anticipation.
 When the 10 arrived, the surge of relief that followed felt very much like joy.
 Both feelings, of course, mark the end of a state of suspension, the bubble-piercing re-entry into the world of cause and effect.
 Yet what remained after the elation passed was my satisfaction in having captured that ace: the win, even my cut of it, was neither here nor there.

 Perhaps the more interesting question is why I stopped gambling.
 At one level, the answer is easy: I got bored.
 But that’s too easy.
 Looking back, I think that it took me years to finally see that while pro blackjack possesses all the trappings of work – calculation, investment of time, skill, profit – it isn’t work, only its simulacrum, just as gambling is merely a simulacrum of play.
 This was the lesson that really hit home.
-It told me that in order to have the very thing that my father didn’t – will, in the world – I needed to give up the pretence of work and grow up, and then find something genuinely consequential to do with my life.Make a donation
+It told me that in order to have the very thing that my father didn’t – will, in the world – I needed to give up the pretence of work and grow up, and then find something genuinely consequential to do with my life.Support Aeon: make a one-off donation